alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 wget -i ~/gradle_sample_file_urls.txt
 ```

 This will download all of the sample files.
-You could say you’re done,
+You could say you're done,
 but there is a bit of cleanup that you might want to do afterwards.

 ## Cleanup time